 Grizzly bears and gorgeous autumn colours!
-It’s common knowledge that August and September are good times for bear viewing in Bella Coola.
+It’s common knowledge that September is a great time for bear viewing in Bella Coola.
 Here is a little extra information to help you to make the most of your adventure.
 Please do contact the Big Journey Company with any other questions.

 Passports and Visas

 For US and UK travellers, your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is required, but if your passport has less than 6 months validity remaining when you arrive in Canada it may take longer to pass through immigration control.

 From 15 March 2016 visitors travelling to Canada by air will be expected to get an electronic travel authorisation (eTA) to enter Canada.
 If you’re travelling by land or sea, you won’t need an eTA when you enter Canada.
 However, you must travel with acceptable travel documents and identification.

 For more information about the eTA system, and to apply online, visit the official Canadian government website.

 We will fly from Vancouver to Bella Coola and there is a luggage restriction of one checked bag 23kg/50lb with maximum linear dimensionsof 62 inches (158cm).
 Linear dimension is calculated by adding together the bags outside height, width and length, including wheels & handles when measuring.
 Some solutions to the luggage restriction are: Tweedsmuir Lodge offer complimentary, same-day laundry service! and you can also leave luggage securely at our hotel in Vancouver and collect it on your return to Vancouver.

 Travel protection and medical insurance should be arranged before departure.
 Please make sure to write down important information such as the insurance company’s telephone number and your policy number.